LibertyDSNP/spec/pages/Messages/Validation.md

 Message validation in this document is defined as a collection of independent checks which may be run in parallel depending on implementation, however all checks are required to pass for a message to be considered valid.

 In general, all implementations must validate announcements for correctness against the [DSNP message schema](/Messages/Overview) and authenticity using [their provided signatures](/Messages/Signatures).
-Client and indexer implementations must also validate the activity pub content of applicable messages for correctness with the [Activity Pub schema](https://www.w3.org/TR/activitypub/) and authenticity using the provided content hash.
+Client and indexer implementations must also validate the activity streams JSON content of applicable messages for correctness with the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) and authenticity using the provided content hash.
 Announcers may choose to skip content validation checks in the interest of performance given the high cost of fetching content.

 ## Specification Status